gymrek-lab/TRTools/trtools/mergeSTR/README.rst

 While other VCF libraries have capabilities to merge VCF files, they do not always handle multi-allelic STRs properly, especially if different alternate alleles are present in different files.
 MergeSTR is TR-aware.

-Note: mergeSTR currently does not support merging VCFs produced by different TR genotypers.
+Note: mergeSTR does not support merging VCFs produced by different TR genotypers as the desired outcome of such an operation is highly dependant on the use-case at hand.
+If this is your use case and you with it to be supported, consider `filing an issue <https://github.com/gymreklab/TRTools/issues>`_ with us.

 Usage
 -----
 MergeSTR takes as input two or more VCF files with TR genotypes and outputs a combined VCF file.
-Note, input VCF files must be bgzipped, sorted, indexed, and have the appropriate `##contig` header lines.
-See "Instructions on Compressing and Indexing VCF files" below for commands for preparing tabix-indexed VCF files.
+Note, input VCF files must be bgzipped, sorted, indexed, and have the appropriate :code:`##contig` header lines.
+See `Instructions on Compressing and Indexing VCF files`_ below for commands for preparing tabix-indexed VCF files.

 To run mergeSTR use the following command::

 	mergeSTR \
-  	  --vcfs <vcf file1, vcf file2, ...> \
+  	  --vcfs <file1.vcf,file2.vcf,...> \
   	  --out test \
   	  [additional options]

 Required Parameters:

 * :code:`--vcf <VCF>`: Comma-separated list of VCF files to merge.
 All must have been created by the same TR genotyper.
 Must be bgzipped, sorted, and indexed.
 * :code:`--vcftype <string>`: Type of VCF files being merged.
 Default = :code:`auto`.
 Must be one of: :code:`gangstr`, :code:`advntr`, :code:`hipstr`, :code:`eh`, :code:`popstr`.
 * :code:`--out <string>`: prefix to name output files

 Special Merge Options:

 * :code:`--update-sample-from-file`: Append file names to sample names.
 Useful if sample names are repeated across VCF files.

 Optional Additional Parameters:

 * :code:`--verbose`: Prints out extra information
 * :code:`--quiet`: Doesn't print out anything

 Example MergeSTR command
 ------------------------